RapTho/vm-hardening-and-setup/README.md

-# VM Security Hardening and Setup
+# VM security hardening and setup

 This project provides Ansible roles for hardening the security of RHEL-based VMs and setting up users and tools.